brianwhaley/pixelated-template/README.md

 Starter template for Pixelated (Next.js + TypeScript).
 Use `degit` for a quick local start, or use as a GitHub Template and/or Next.js example.

+NOTE: This template uses the Next.js App Router (src/app).
+The older `pages/` router is not included by default; if you prefer `pages/` routing, copy or adapt the example code into a `pages` directory.

 ## Quick start (degit)

 ```bash